kailashmannem/kitty-assistant/README.md

 ## 🧪 Features
 ✅ Single-click to talk with Kitty

+✅ Right-click to access the menu where you can update the api key or exit the application.

 ✅ Sprite-based animations: idle, walk, jump, sleep, dance

 ✅ AI-powered response system (Gemini)